 Read the full review: Naim Mu-so 2

-The Audio Pro C3 sports the same minimalist look that the Scandinavian company is known for, with textured surfaces and embossed leather carry handle, but the wireless tech adds a whole new dimension to your listening.
-It's just a shame that controlling it using the smartphone app isn't a bit better thought through.
-Still, this is a belter of a speaker, complete with up to 15 hours of battery life, to make it a fine home or outdoor speaker.
+The Addon C3 is basically the wi-fi-enabled, multi-room version of Audio Pro's Addon T3.
+It has the same minimalist looks that the Scandinavian company is known for, complete with textured surfaces and an embossed leather carry handle, but the wireless tech adds a whole new dimension to your listening.

 Read the full review: Audio Pro Addon C3